When To Use T Distribution Vs Z Distribution

 5. Use Statistical Software: Modern statistical software packages make it easy to perform both t-tests and z-tests.
 These packages can also help you check the assumptions of the tests and provide guidance on which test is most appropriate for your data.
 Familiarize yourself with the capabilities of your statistical software and use it to your advantage.

-• Take this: software like R, Python (with libraries like SciPy), and SPSS can automatically perform t-tests or z-tests and provide p-values, confidence intervals, and other relevant statistics.
+• To give you an idea, software like R, Python (with libraries like SciPy), and SPSS can automatically perform t-tests or z-tests and provide p-values, confidence intervals, and other relevant statistics.

 • These packages can also perform diagnostic tests to check for normality and other assumptions.